Astelan5/PokeHelper-Public/README.md

 Removes this user from your clan in PokeHelper.
 - `kickbyname` :
 - argument: `<user name>`
 Removes this user from your clan in PokeHelper.
-The name must match their name in their full (Name#1234) discord user name.
+The name must match their name in their full (Name#1234) discord user name without the number (#1234).
 - `goal set`
 - `goal view`
 - `goal reset`